 The Caribbean islands are fantastic spots for Marlin fishing, with a season that runs roughly from June to October, although it’s possible to find Marlin year round.
 Reports of catching several Blue Marlin a day are not uncommon, and White Marlin are also a fun target in these parts.
-A fishing holiday in the Dominican Republic or Cuba, like many on this list, could be the perfect combination of extreme game fishing and a relaxing tropical island holiday.
+A fishing holiday in the Punta Cana in the Dominican Republic or in Cuba, like many on this list, could be the perfect combination of extreme game fishing and a relaxing tropical island holiday.

 You could write a book about how to catch a Marlin, but here are some basic Marlin fishing tips.

 Marlin are aggressive, highly predatory fish that respond very well to the splash and trail of a well presented artificial lure.
 Hawaii has long been at the forefront of developing artificial lures for catching Marlin, and it is recognized as being the first place to develop this method.
 They originally made lures from materials such as carved wood, glass jars and bath towels, but today Kona skippers have refined their techniques and are making some of the best Marlin lures out there.